AlirpJ/AlirpJ/README.md

 # JP

-## :simple_smile: Hello!
+## :smile: Hello!
 Welcome to my GitHub profile.
 I'm a student at the Illinois Institute of Technology in Chicago; I'm studying Computer Science (BS) and Game Design (Minor).
 Feel free to connect with & communicate with me! :)